 - Powered Risers – $30 (3x $10) Use 1x to 16x powered risers suspended above the motherboard with proper spacing for cooling the cards.
 You can get away with non-powered risers for rigs with up to 3 GPU’s, but I usually recommend going with powered risers if the price is similar as it reduces the strain on your motherboard.

 - CPU – $35 - AMD Sempron 145 Processor Since CPU specs have no effect on mining efficiency, we’ve chosen the cheapest option here.

-- Hard Drive – $40 - 32GB Solid State Drive or boot Linux from a fast USB thumb drive)
+- Hard Drive – $40 - 32GB Solid State Drive or boot BAMT from a fast USB thumb drive)

 - Power Switch - $6 – A basic Motherboard Power Switch does the trick, making it easier to start up your mining rig.

-- Extra Cooling - $30 - Box Fan (best cooling for a mining rig, pushes all that hot air away from the rig)
+- Extra Cooling - $30 - Box Fan (good supplemental cooling for a mining rig, as it pushes all that hot air away from the cards)

 - Monitor, Mouse and Keyboard (to install the OS and configure the mining software, no need to buy more than one set since you only use this for setup)

 Total Cost: ~$980 minus the extra cooling and optional operating system costs.